svenanders/statusboard/README.md

 # Miracle Board

-Just another damn simple status board, helps you to check if your websites are up.
+Helps you to check if your websites are up.

+Configured for Heroku

 <img src="screenshot.png" width="698">